KEERTHANAUDAY/timber_grammar/docs/source/index.rst

 ..
-Timber_grammar documentation master file, created by sphinx-quickstart on Sat Sep 14 00:23:23 2019.
+Timber_Grammar documentation master file, created by sphinx-quickstart on Wed Sep 18 16:55:49 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Timber_grammar's documentation!
+Welcome to Timber_Grammar's documentation!
 ==========================================

 .. toctree::